Mount Hood climbing accidents: 2000s

 On June 4, 2000, Diana Kornet, 29, slipped as she was looking over the northeast side of Mount Hood.
 She fell about 2500 ft to her death.
 She and six friends had reached the summit about 7 am.
 She had unroped, as many climbers do after reaching the summit, and left her ice axe when she went to take a look.
 It was windy in this exposed location.
 After one of her companions called 911, the sheriff's office sent a search plane and found Kornet's body at the 8700 ft level at the top of Eliot Glacier.

 On August 15, 2001, 15-year-old Evan Clark was hiking with his father and brother, exploring along a streambed, when a refrigerator-sized chunk of ice fell on top of him.
 The incident occurred near the popular Cloud Cap hiking area on the northeast side of Mount Hood.
 The teen was airlifted to a Portland hospital but was pronounced dead on arrival.

 On September 8, 2001, rescuers abandoned a search for a 24-year-old Hungarian exchange student who had been missing for six days.
 He had been hiking with friends when he left the group with light clothing and no provisions.
 Two days after his disappearance, the weather turned cold and snowy.

 On May 24, 2002, a 30-year-old Argentine national attempted to snowboard off Mount Hood's summit along Cooper Spur ridge.
 He lost control after a few turns and tumbled over 2000 ft to his death.

 On May 30, 2002, three climbers were killed and four others injured when they fell into a crevasse (The Bergschrund) in the Hogsback.
 Most unusual was the televised crash-and-roll of a USAF Pavehawk rescue helicopter from the 304th RQS, which suddenly lost lift.
 Though the helicopter's five crew members were injured, luckily no one was killed by the crash.
+The accident is dramatised in the episode "Nightmare on Mt.
+Hood" of Critical Situation.

-The accident is dramatized in the episode "Chopper Down" of Why Planes Crash.
+The accident is also dramatized in the episode "Chopper Down" of Why Planes Crash.

 On March 7, 2003, the search for Fred Frauens, 49 years old, who had been snowshoeing from Timberline Lodge was abandoned after more than four days in heavy winter weather.
 More than six feet of snow fell during the search.
 An extensive search five months later for the man's body failed, but unexpectedly discovered the body of another man who was not identified.

 On August 26, 2004, Sarah Bishop, 27, of Portland was hiking alone in the Mount Hood Wilderness when she attempted to cross the Sandy River.
 She was unable to get across safely, was swept away, and drowned.